GSG-G7/mental-snapp/README.md

 Mental Snapp supports users in developing an active self awareness so that they can reframe negative moods into positive ones and as a result they can move from victims to someones who are in control.

 ### Our App Figma Design:
+Here where you can find [Our Figma Prototype](https://www.figma.com/proto/NdSdcFUdpgpUSoY5Tah1f9/My-Mental-Health-Story?node-id=125%3A70&scaling=min-zoom)
 <img src="./src/containers/assets/images/figma-design.png" alt="figma design photo" />

 ### User Stories :books: